metaplex-foundation/docs/docs/01-programs/02-candy-machine/02-candy-machine-settings.md

 <AccordionItem title="JS SDK" open={true}>
 <div className="accordion-item-padding">

 When using the JS SDK, both **Config Line Settings** and **Hidden Settings** live under the same object attribute called `itemSettings`.
 It contains a `type` property used to distinguish the two modes.
-This ensures exactly one of these settings are used on a Candy Machine.
+This ensures exactly one of these settings is used on a Candy Machine.
 - When `type` is equal to `"configLines"`, Config Line Settings are used.
 - When `type` is equal to `"hidden"`, Hidden Settings are used.
 Here’s a code snippet showing how you can set up the above example using the SDK.